padogrid/padogrid/README.md

 ## Running PadoGrid on Kubernetes

 You can run PadoGrid on Kubernetes as shown below.
-The PadoGird container stores workspaces in th `/opt/padogrid/workspaces` directory, which you can mount to a persistent volume as needed.
+The PadoGird container stores workspaces in the `/opt/padogrid/workspaces` directory, which you can mount to a persistent volume as needed.

 ```bash
 kubectl create deployment padogid --image=docker.io/padogrid/padogrid
 ```

-To login to PadoGrid pod, make sure to specify the command, `bash`, as follows.
+To login to the PadoGrid container, make sure to specify the command, `bash`, as follows.

 ```bash
 kubectl exec -it <padogrid-pod-name> bash